jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
-The new version is a maintenance release to add two suggested packages (lme4 and zoo) that are used in the unit tests, but were previously not listed.
-This release also adds a convenience function for calculating confidence intervals based on cluster-robust standard errors and Satterthwaite degrees of freedom.
+This submission is a maintenance release that corrects two errors identified in the "additional issues" CRAN package checks for the ATLAS and MKL BLAS.
+The new release adds two suggested packages (lme4 and zoo) that are used in the unit tests, but were previously not listed.
+The release also adds a convenience function for calculating confidence intervals based on cluster-robust standard errors and Satterthwaite degrees of freedom.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.